ROCm/rocm_smi_lib/python_smi_tools/README.md

         This option can be used in conjunction with the --setsclk/--setmclk mask

-        Operating the GPU outside of specifications can cause irreparable damage to your hardware Please observe the warning displayed when using this option
+        Operating the GPU outside of specifications can cause irreparable damage to your hardware Observe the warning displayed when using this option

         This flag automatically sets the clock to the highest level, as only the highest level is increased by the OverDrive value